hendrtd/engr-1110/docs/modules/m01/at-a-glance.md

 # Module Objectives

+- Understand fundamental concepts and utilization of spreadsheets.
 - Understand fundamentals of computer program execution.
 - Write beginning programs in Python.
-- Understand fundamental ideas of cultural intelligence.